accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/criteres/11.10/annexe.md

 #### Special cases

-Test 11.10.1 and Test 11.10.2 will be considered not applicable when the form contains a single [form input field](#form-input-field) or indicates optional fields
+Test 11.10.1 and Test 11.10.2 will be considered not applicable when:

-- in a visible way;
-- In the `<label>` tag or in the [legend](#legend) associated with the field.
+- the form contains only one form field;
+- the form contains only a username field and a password field (in the case of a login form).

 If all the fields in a form are mandatory, tests 11.10.1 and 11.10.2 still apply.

 #### Technical notes

-In a long form where the majority of fields are mandatory, you may find that it is the few remaining optional fields that are explicitly marked as such.
-In this case, you should ensure that

-- A visual message at the top of the form states that "all fields are mandatory except those indicated as optional";
-- The word "optional" is visually present in the label of optional fields or in the legend for a group of optional fields;
-- A `required` or `aria-required="true"` attribute remains associated with each field that is not affected by this optional character.
+Test 11.10.1 and test 11.10.2 address fields independently; however, it must be ensured that the method chosen to alert users (mandatory fields or optional fields) is consistent throughout the form.